 Red-brown clusters in early spring, only perceived from close-up.
 The bizarre, edible fruit develop - if at all - only in the warmer wine-growing regions.

 Best to use a vertical system with wire ropes at intervals of approx. 25cm.
 Horizontal wires require weaving in of the shoots.
 See below for suitable systems.
-Medium, better Heavy Duty Growth Support Systems, for pot plants a Light system is adequate.
+Medium or Heavy Duty Growth Support Systems, Light Systems for pot plants.

 Prune to thin out every 2-3 years; occasional rigorous pruning of single shoots in early spring will encourage new shoots from the base.